-Why Germany is becoming the go-to destination for trials on the world’s crimes
+Why Germany is becoming a go-to destination for trials on the world’s crimes

 When Germany threw open its doors to refugees in 2015, many who arrived were fresh from the horrors of the war in Syria.
 Among them were witnesses and victims that make it easier to prosecute cases — as well as some perpetrators.

-“It’s a big topic here, there are a lot of people who demand justice,” said Scheuller.
+“It’s a big topic here, there are a lot of people who demand justice,” said Schüller.

 That was the case with Syrian human rights lawyer Anwar al-Bunni.
 In 2014, he said he recognized that a man he saw in his asylum center in Berlin was the person who had arrested him many years earlier in Damascus.